iankelk/iankelk.github.io/blog/2024-02-06-chickens/index.md

 Being deterministic means that if you do something exactly the same way every time, you'll always get the same result.
 There's no randomness or chance involved.
 Think of it like using a simple calculator; if you type in $2 + 2$ on any basic calculator, it will always show "4".
 It won't suddenly decide to show "5" one day.

+Deterministic means predictable and consistent, with no surprises based on how you started.

-In contrast, something that's not deterministic (we call this stochastic) is like rolling a die; even if you try to do it the same way each time, you can get different outcomes because chance is involved.
-So, deterministic means predictable and consistent, with no surprises based on how you started.
+In contrast, something that's not deterministic (we call this *stochastic*) is like rolling a die; even if you try to do it the same way each time, you can get different outcomes because chance is involved.

 ### Why are neural networks deterministic?

 A neural network is a complex system inspired by the human brain, designed to recognize patterns and solve problems.
 It's made up of layers of artificial neurons, which are small, simple units that perform mathematical operations.
 Each neuron takes in some input, applies some mathematical function to it, and then passes the result on to the next neuron in line.

-As a huge simplification of how these models work, these neurons are organized into layers: there's an input layer that receives the initial data (like the token representations of words in a sentence), one or more hidden layers that process the data further, and an output layer that provides the final decision (the probability distribution for the predicted next word in the text).
+As a huge simplification of how these models work, these neurons are organized into layers: there's an input layer that receives the initial data (like representations of words in a sentence), one or more hidden layers that process the data further, and an output layer that provides the final decision (the probability distribution for the predicted next word in the text).

 The diagram below might look **crazy** complicated, but the only thing you need to understand is that each line represents some math function performed from one circle to the next.
 Some numbers go in one side, and some numbers go out the other side.
+And the stuff that comes out on the right side will always be the same for identical stuff you put into the left side.

 <Figure
   image={nn}